abachuk/uploading-files-react-node/README.md

-## Uplaoding files with React.js and Node.js
+## Uploading files with React.js and Node.js

 This repo is for my blog [Uploading files with React.js and Node.js](https://medium.com/ecmastack/uploading-files-with-react-js-and-node-js-e7e6b707f4ef).
 Many people found my code exmaples to be confusing, so I created this repo to demo how everthing comestogether.